How to Engage Millennials in ESL/EFL Class

 The biggest challenge a business English teacher faces today is how to motivate and engage Millennials: the segment of the population born between 1980 and 2000.
 Especially young men and boys in a classroom setting.
 Wouldn’t you agree?

 In fact, I find it’s getting harder every year to keep the attention of these young men and to engage them.

 It’s true that they are still the same ‘boys’ of yesterday with different ways of learning compared to girls.
 You know, the fact that boys calculate to do ‘just enough’ to get by and procrastinate until the last minute?

 Unlike girls who generally seek the teacher’s approval, boys seek each other’s approval.
 Hence, the clowning and joking which is so distracting for the whole class.

-If you fast forward to around the 5 minute mark , he speaks about how education today is failing our boys.
-He explains that boys’ brains appear to have been rewired by years of playing fast-paced, interactive computer games so their attention spans are supper short and their expectations for entertainment high.
+If you fast forward to around the 5-minute mark, he speaks about how education today is failing our boys.
+He explains that boys’ brains appear to have been rewired by years of playing fast-paced, interactive computer games so their attention spans are super short and their expectations for entertainment high.

 Expecting them to sit still and be spoon fed information is way outdated.
 Teachers are no longer looked up to as the source of all information.
 These guys can learn whatever they need on the internet.

 After watching this video, I knew in my heart that we teachers have to adapt our classroom and teaching methods so more boys will succeed.
 And in the process, make learning more fun for girls too.